Learn how to build an iOS application that can claim an mDoc via OID4VCI

 RetrieveCredentialResult

-array, which references all retrieved credentials:
+array, which includes metadata of all retrieved credentials:

 struct RetrieveCredentialResult {